CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/040-configure-email.md

 {:toc}

 Emails within CluedIn application are primarily used for inviting a user to the platform for management.
-When Single-Sign On becomes enabled, the use of emails is not really required anymore.
+When single-sign on becomes enabled, the use of emails is not really required anymore.

 In order to send emails, CluedIn must be configured with an SMTP server.
 This can be a company owned one for your organization or a temporary one using a service such as MailTrap or Sendgrid, for example, which are useful for simple testing.